|Go to verse:|

 “voice of the boy.”
 Hagar was the one who was crying loudly and uncontrollably, but Ishmael also must have called out for help to God.
 He had been raised by Abraham for at least 16 years, and more likely 19, and he surely would have come to know, and to some extent rely on, Abraham’s God, Yahweh.
 The angel said to Hagar that God heard the voice of the boy, not her voice, not because God did not love Hagar, but in part to get Hagar’s focus off herself and also because God had promised that Ishmael would become a great nation (Gen. 17:20), and He would do what it takes to fulfill His promises.

-“hold him up with your hand.”
-This is more literally, “hold him with your hand,” but the reference is to holding him up or supporting him because he was so weak at this point.(top)
+“hold him tightly with your hand.”
+The reference is to holding him up or supporting him because he was so weak at this point.(top)

 |Gen 21:19||- (top)|

 “God was with the boy.”
 This points out that Ishmael would do well and prosper.